 Anyone who has bought a condo in the past probably understands that the bargaining portion of the buying process can be tricky.
 It gets even more complicated if you're in a bidding war with other potential buyers.
 There are a few things, however, which can help out significantly if you know them.

-It’s no secret that the most important thing to most sellers is the price.
+It's no secret that the most important thing to most sellers is the price.
 But how much should you be willing to offer?
 How much is too much?
 There are several things to consider when making these decisions.
-Apart from the obvious stuff like space and amenities on offer, your agent will take a look at similar properties up for sale to see how they compare with the price the seller is asking.
-These properties may even be in the same building or in nearby ones.
-This helps create an accurate estimate of the condo’s worth, which you can then compare with the seller’s asking price.
+Apart from the obvious stuff like space and amenities on offer, your agent will look at similar properties up for sale to see how they compare with the seller's price.
+These properties may even be in the same building or nearby ones.
+This helps create an accurate estimate of the condo's worth, which you can then compare with the seller's asking price.

-Typically, if you’re the only one making an offer for the condo and the offer is accepted, you will need to make an initial deposit within a day.
-However, if you are in a bidding war and there are other bidders as well, it’s advisable to have you deposit ready as you make the offer.
-Also, if you really want to seal the deal on a condo that has multiple bidders, you’ll need to meet the seller’s expectation on the closing date.
+Typically, if you're the only one making an offer for the condo and the offer is accepted, you will need to make an initial deposit within a day.
+However, if you are in a bidding war and there are other bidders, it's advisable to have your deposit ready as you make the offer.
+Also, if you really want to seal the deal on a condo that has multiple bidders, you'll need to meet the seller's expectations on the closing date.
 If you truly want a different closing date, keep in mind that you may have to offer more money to make your offer worthwhile for the seller.

 In summary, keep these points in mind: